About

 • 1992

-Helen R. Marter launches a school-wide initiative to explore diversity and revitalizes athletic facilities through the purchase of 140 acres in Geauga County.
+Helen R. Marter, Head of School, launches a school-wide initiative both to explore diversity and to revitalize athletic facilities.
+140 acres in Geauga County is purchased in 1999.
 State-of-the-art fields, tennis courts, softball diamonds and a track draw girls to athletics.
 Ponds, meadows and woodlands invite students to engage in environmental studies and interdisciplinary adventures.

 • 2004